AdityaKj/flixVal/README.md

 # flixVal
-Thi is indeed the BEST time to LEARN $$
+This is indeed the BEST time to LEARN !